nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the addApp mechanism behaves at each step.

 Step 1.
 The user launches the application.
-Placebook will be initialized with a `LogicManager`, a `StorageManage`, a `UiManager` and a `ModelManager`. `StorageManager` contains an `AddressBookStorage` an a `ScheduleStorage` which manages the specific saved data. `StorageManager` will attempt to read data from a saved json file and loads the data into `ModelManager` when the class is initialized
+Placebook will be initialized with a `LogicManager`, a `StorageManage`, a `UiManager` and a `ModelManager`. `StorageManager` contains an `ContactsStorage` an a `ScheduleStorage` which manages the specific saved data. `StorageManager` will attempt to read data from a saved json file and loads the data into `ModelManager` when the class is initialized

 ![AddAppStep1](images/AddAppStep1.png)

 Step 2.
 The user inputs the addApp command with `addApp id/1,2,3 a/Starbucks @ Raffles City start/01-01-2021 1400 end/01-01-2021 1500 ds/discuss marketing strategies`
-The `logicManager`, which has been initialized with an `AddressBookParser`, will use that class to create and return an `addAppCommand` with the appropriate inputs to be executed by `LogicManger`
+The `logicManager`, which has been initialized with an `PlacebookParser`, will use that class to create and return an `addAppCommand` with the appropriate inputs to be executed by `LogicManger`

 ![AddAppStep2](images/AddAppStep2.png)